The 2022 programs are full.

-To register email firstname.lastname@example.org.
-Please include your name (or the name of the soloist if different); address and phone number; and which concerto and which movements you wish to play, if you have decided.
-We need a definite answer about your concerto by December 1, 2017.
+To register send an email to email@example.com.
+Please include your name (or the name of the soloist if different); address and phone number; and which concerto and which movements you wish to play.

 A non-refundable $500 deposit is required to hold your reservation.
 Qualified applicants will be accepted in the order of application and deposit, until the program is full.
-Additional qualified applicants will be waitlisted, in case an opening occurs.
+Additional qualified applicants can be waitlisted on request, in case an opening occurs.

 Are there auditions?

 Yes.
-We arrange them individually, or we can listen to a recording.
-You need to be an advanced amateur player, and we wish to be sure you can succeed in the program.
+An online video is fine.
+You need to be at least an advanced amateur player.
+We wish to be sure you can succeed in the program.

 Moxart will accept players for the Concerto Program in its sole discretion.
-If you are admitted to the program we will let you know shortly after your audition or receiving your recording.
-If you are not accepted, we will let you know right away.
+We will let you know shortly after your audition or receiving your recording.

 What instruments do you accept?